dnakano/shopping-bag/README.md

 Technologies used: **Babel, ESLint, JavaScript (ES6+), JSX, PostCSS, React, Redux, Sass, webpack**

 If you have any questions or comments, please contact me.
-Thanks for looking! :smile:
+Thanks for looking!